Louis3797/Louis3797/Readme.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?size=30&color=FFFFFF&lines=Hey+im+Louis-Kaan+Ay!)](https://git.io/typing-svg)

 I am a computer science student from Germany with +4 years of programming experience.
-I am interested in many areas, from software development, web technologies, databases to data structures and algorithms.
-Meanwhile I also have an eye on compiler design and machine learning.
+I am interested in many areas, from software development, distributed systems, databases to data structures and algorithms.
+Meanwhile I also have an eye on compiler design and machine learning/deep learning.
 My experience in these areas is growing steadily.
 Currently I am learning C++, but my main languages are Java and Typescript.
 I also have a good knowledge of data structures and algorithms, design patterns and clean code.

 <p align="left">
  <img src="https://img.shields.io/github/followers/Louis3797?color=2396ED&label=Followers" alt="louis3797" />